tammiele/go-lnd/deployment/aws/ec2/practices/javascript/01-deploy-simple-nodejs/README.md

-# Deploy a simple NodeJS to AWS EC2
+# Deploy A Simple NodeJS To AWS EC2

 ### Table of Contents
 - [Intro](#intro)